Does my child need to file taxes? Here’s what to know - NewsBreak

 The same goes for any of your dependents who are in college, says Lisa Greene-Lewis, a CPA and tax expert with TurboTax.

-“Every year, [the IRS] reports over a billion dollars in unclaimed refunds and a lot of it belongs to college students who don’t think they should file,” she explains.10 tax breaks you may be overlooking
+“Every year, [the IRS] reports over a billion dollars in unclaimed refunds and a lot of it belongs to college students who don’t think they should file,” she explains.Two IRS letters to watch for this tax season

 If your child is receiving income from sources other than a job, like interest, dividends, and other unearned income, the rules on filing change.
 Once the total of this income your child received in 2021 surpasses $2,200, it may be subject to a specific tax, according to the IRS .